 Warmly spiced with cardamom, buttery and tender, it is absolutely good until the last piece.
 Plush and slightly dense, slicing like a dream.
 My intentions were to leave it unfrosted, but I’ve been thinking about cloud-like cream cheese frosting since seeing this one.
 Lightly sweetened, it adds just the right contrast of tang and creamy to every bite.

 I made it the first time assuming the batter would be green, and quickly found out that only happens if you use raw pistachios.
-Wha, wha.
-And the toasty flavor from roasted pistachios was way too good to abandon, so it’s a lovely golden color in its own right.
+The roasty, toasty flavor from roasted pistachios was way too good to abandon, so it’s a lovely golden color in its own right.

 About Being Childless, By Choice: